 Server=tcp:sql1246.database.windows.net,1433;Initial Catalog=MySQLDB;Persist Security Info=False;User ID=Rajkishore;Password={your_password};MultipleActiveResultSets=False;Encrypt=True;TrustServerCertificate=False;Connection Timeout=30;

 Copy the connection string and keep it as we need to use this in our Azure Function code.
-You can refer to the below code for the Azure Function there we have used this connection string with the SQL Connection object.
+You can refer to the code below for the Azure Function.
+There, we have used this connection string with the SQL Connection object.

-Now Copy and paste the below code for the class file where your Azure Function is there
+Now Copy and paste the code below for the class file where your Azure Function is there

 using System;